Crop diversity: Disease threats

 Wheat stem rust is evolving new, virulent strains, threatening many low-diversity cultivars.

 Along with insect pests, disease is a major cause of crop loss.

 Wild species have a range of genetic variability that allows some individuals to survive should a disturbance occur.
 In agriculture, resistance through variability is compromised, since genetically uniform seeds are planted under uniform conditions.
 Monocultural agriculture thus causes low crop diversity, especially when the seeds are mass-produced or when plants (such as grafted fruit trees and banana plants) are cloned.
 A single pest or disease could threaten a whole crop due to this uniformity ("genetic erosion").
-A well-known historic case was the Great Famine of Ireland of 1845-1847, where a vital crop with low diversity was destroyed by a single fungus.
+A well-known historic case was the Great Famine of Ireland of 1845–1847, where a vital crop with low diversity was destroyed by a single fungus.
 Another example is when a disease caused by a fungus affected the monocultured 1970 US corn crop, causing a loss of over one billion dollars in production.

 A danger to agriculture is wheat rust, a pathogenic fungus causing reddish patches, coloured by its spores.
 A virulent form of the wheat disease, stem rust, strain Ug99, spread from Africa across to the Arabian Peninsula by 2007.
-In field trials in Kenya, more than 85% of wheat samples, including major cultivars, were susceptible, implying that higher crop diversity was required.
+In field trials in Kenya, more than 85% of wheat samples, including major cultivars, were susceptible, implying that higher crop diversity is required.
 The Nobel laureate Norman Borlaug argued for action to ensure global food security.

 Low-diversity crop variety destroyed: the 'Gros Michel' banana was commercially destroyed by Panama disease, caused by the fungus Fusarium oxysporum (illustrated).

 Reports from Burundi and Angola warn of a threat to food security caused by the African Cassava Mosaic Virus (ACMD).
 ACMD is responsible for the loss of a million tons of cassava each year.
 CMD is prevalent in all the main cassava-growing areas in the Great Lakes region of east Africa, causing between 20 and 90 percent crop losses in the Congo.
 The FAO emergency relief and rehabilitation program is assisting vulnerable returnee populations in the African Great Lakes Region through mass propagation and distribution of CMD resistant or highly tolerant cassava.

 A well known occurrence of disease susceptibility in crops lacking diversity concerns the 'Gros Michel', a seedless banana that saw world marketing in the 1940s.
 As the market demand became high for this particular cultivar, growers and farmers began to use the Gros Michel banana almost exclusively.
 Genetically, these bananas are clones, and because of this lack of genetic diversity, are all susceptible to a single fungus, Fusarium oxysporum (Panama disease); large areas of the crop were destroyed by the fungus in the 1950s.
 'Gros Michel' has been replaced by the current main banana on the market, the 'Cavendish', which in turn is (2015) at risk of total loss to a strain of the same fungus, 'Tropical Race 4'.

 Such threats can be countered by strategies such as planting multi-line cultivars and cultivar mixes, in the hope that some of the cultivars will be resistant to any individual outbreak of disease.